mihkeleidast/eida.st/src/pages/blog/posts/hardly-blogging.md

 date: 2022-07-19T20:13:15.324Z
 ---

 Hello, and welcome to my blog again.
-I've started blogging so many times in my life, and never doing it for very long.
+I've started blogging so many times in my life, but never did it for very long.
 Writing generally takes a lot of energy for me, and it's always the first thing I dump from my agenda if I have none left.

 Now that I've rebuilt my site, have automatic deploys, and a modern tech stack, let's see if this time is different.